9 end-of-year tax tips for procrastinators and planners alike

 6. Donate to a charity to lower taxable income.

 If taxpayers itemize, they can lower their taxable income by donating to charity.
 They must give to a qualified charity by Dec.
 31 and keep the necessary documentation, which will vary depending on the type and amount of the gift.

 7. Sell certain securities.

 Taxpayers with a large net capital gain so far this year might want to sell some stock to generate a loss before year end.
 This strategy, called “tax loss harvesting,” can reduce the amount of capital gains subject to tax.
 But in any case, taxpayers should not let possible tax savings cause them to make a decision contrary to their overall investment strategy or financial needs.

 Taxpayers who are planning to invest a large amount in a mutual fund should find out when the fund declares and pays its dividend.

 “Confirm that the fund isn’t declaring and paying a large amount of dividends before the end of the year,” Rigney said.
-“Buying shares before the dividend is declared could mean you’ll increase your income by the amount of the dividend.
+“Buying shares before the dividend is declared could mean you’ll increase your income by the amount of the dividend paid in 2018.
 This is true even if you reinvest the dividend in new shares.”